 Throughout the design procedure, the primary objective is to maintain the natural shape of the rock.
 I aspire to create ceramic ware which truly captures the organic texture of the original stone.
 I believe that I have achieved this, and with doing so, my work is shown to mirror the Scottish coast.

 Having created and displayed my work at various events, comments have been made regarding just how unique and tactile the stoneware is.
 I am proud to be the sole creator, designer and maker of the ceramic ware which I produce.
-At present, I am working on a new range which will be designed using the same process, though focus will be made on a new Scottish location.
+At present, I am living on the West coast of Scotland and working on a new range which will be designed using the same process, though focus will be made on a new Scottish location.

 Please feel free to contact me with questions, requests or enquiries.